 Finding the best studio monitors under $500

 Let’s get into a few factors we think will be important to keep in mind while you shop for your studio monitors.
 For one, budget will be a large factor here since $500 is in our opinion still a relatively broad price-range.
 Our main question here is: do you want monitors that are just priced at $500 to be near some high-end monitors, or perhaps go lower in the middle price-point of around $250?
-Our studio monitors under $200 guide may be more suitable if you’re indeed in the lower-end, otherwise we tried to cover the full range below with our picks.
+Our studio monitors under $200 guide may be more suitable if you’re indeed in the lower-end, or perhaps even studio monitor speakers under $300, otherwise we tried to cover the full range below with our picks.

 Do you want passive studio monitors or active?
 What’s the difference?
 Most producers, recording artists, and merely leisure listeners will go for an active monitor since they’re powered by themselves — just plug them in to a power outlet as well as your playing device and you’re good to go.
 Passive monitors however need external amplifier to be powered since they don’t have built-in amps like active monitors.
 Although they do have two separate components here — a speaker and an amp, which gives us a bit more flexibility when mixing, mastering or even listening to music in general.
 You do have to keep a lot more in mind when mixing and matching passive speakers with amplifiers, such as optimizing the amps for each driver, driver-protection circuitry, connections, line-level crossovers, etc. Active monitors are lot more common and a lot easier to use, so we list most below as active.